Knoph1/Hospital-Management/README.md

 - [Contact on Instargram](https://www.instagram.com/knoph_ol_a)
 - [Contact on LinkedIn](https://www.linkedin.com/in/knoph-ayieko-83464918a)

-## Work in progress, for a final release
+## Work in progress, towards a final product